 But regardless of when it died out, it is now clear that, despite what many people hope even to this day, the thylacine does not still inhabit this planet.
 It, like so many animals before and after, was a victim of the Sixth Extinction.

 The fact that we so desperately want the thylacine to still be out there is unsurprising.
 We feel guilt over its extinction.
+We wish that we had done more to save it while we had the chance.
 Many animals that have become extinct throughout history, even those that we humans unquestionably killed off, such as the dodo, the great auk, and the quagga, seem to belong in the distant past.
 But the thylacine became extinct in modern history.
 In living memory.
 On top of that, the extinction of the thylacine wasn’t the unintended consequence of humans destroying their habitat, as is happening all around the world today.
 No, it died out because we purposely eradicated it, as fast as we could.
 We actively wanted it dead.

 And that, I think, makes us feel its loss much more keenly.